 I could say my creative story began as a small child.
 I held a paintbrush in my hand at the early age of 2.
-But I didn’t truly discover art for myself until I tried painting a gift for my partner in 2015 and surprised myself with the results.
+But I didn’t truly discover art for myself until I tried painting a gift in 2015 and surprised myself with the results.

 Trisha at 2 years old painting a buoy on a playmat for toy boats with her dad.

 Shortly after, I decided to dip my toes by taking my first beginning painting class in college at the age of 19.
 By the following quarter, I took to art full stride by declaring as a Studio Art major at Central Washington University.